micromata/awesome-javascript-learning/readme.md

 - [Async functions](https://developers.google.com/web/fundamentals/getting-started/primers/async-functions) - Shows how to use async functions to make promises friendly.
 - [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) - Everything you need to know about the debugging tools built into Google Chrome.
 - [Pure functions](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976) - Answers the question »What is a Pure Function?« epicly.

+_* MDN offers a lot of [other guides](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide) for every level of knowledge to dig deeper._

 ## Free eBooks